colinHuang314/AlphaZero-Style-Go-Bot/README.md

 - Training instability caused by:
   - Replay buffer mis-sizing
   - Temperature scheduling bugs
-  - Max game length truncation corrupting data
+  - Incorrect use of games that stop at a max length, corrupting data

 - Bot often:
   - Plays overly safe